 A recent survey gave India a world rating of 134/189 for ease of doing business.
 Mr. Sinha believes India can self-correct with a “Dream Team prime minister, finance minister and central banker.”
 Someone on the panel responded that “India has had dream teams before, and look what happened.”
 Another investor suggested “taking America and the Western World into India to make it grow.”

-Analysis: If India seeks to be guided by American wisdom let it be from the America described by Thomas Jefferson (3rd U.S. president) in his first inaugural address (March 4, 1801), rather than the “we roll” America of today.
+Analysis: If India seeks to be guided by American ‘democracy’ wisdom let it be from the America described by Thomas Jefferson (third President of the United States) in his first inaugural address (March 4, 1801), rather than the “we roll” imperial America of today.

 In his remarks Mr. Jefferson talked about being “enlightened by a benign religion, professed, indeed and practiced in various forms, yet all of them including honesty, truth, temperance, gratitude, and the love of man; acknowledging and adoring an overruling Providence, which by all its dispensations proves that it delights in the happiness of man here and his greater happiness hereafter; with all these blessings, what more is necessary to make us a happy and prosperous people?
 Still one thing more, fellow citizens—a wise and frugal government, which shall restrain men from injuring one another, which shall leave them otherwise free to regulate their own pursuits of industry and improvement, and shall not take from the mouth of labor the bread it has earned.
 This is the sum of good government, and this is necessary to close the circle of our felicities.”